 The Port issues general obligation bonds to finance the acquisition or construction of capital assets.
-Bonded indebtedness has also been entered into in 2012 and 2020 to advance refund several general obligation and revenue bonds.
-General obligation bonds have been issued for both general government and business-type activities and are being repaid from the applicable resources.
+Bonded indebtedness has also been entered into in 2020 to advance refund general obligation bonds.
+General obligation bonds are being repaid by operating revenues.

 Bonds are displayed net of premium or discount on the Statement of Net Position.
 Annual interest expense is decreased by amortization of debt premium and increased by the amortization of debt discount and deferred amounts on refunding, if applicable.